Evidlo/prelim/main.typ

     where #gls("LOS") $l$ is annotated with index $t,j$ to emphasize time and pixel dependence.

+  // FIXME - explain switch to lowercase variable here

     As mentioned previously, some #gls("LOS") contain Lyman-α signals which are unknown or violate the emission model assumptions and must be marked so they are ignored during retrieval.
-These include the moon, stars, optically thick exosphere, and Earth shadow, shown in @moon_stars. (#rt([FIXME: cite old Zoennchen]))
+These include the moon, stars, optically thick exosphere, and Earth shadow, shown in @moon_stars @zoennchen_old.

     - #rt([FIXME: refer to Earth shadow mask in albedo intro section])